This article may contain affiliate links. For full information, please see our disclaimer page

 Located in the heart of the old district is Key West Cemetery.
 Founded in 1847, after the hurricane of the previous year washed away the old one.
 It’s a fascinating place to visit and if you have a good guide it really comes to life.
 So to speak.

 Sunbathing, swimming & snorkelling are ideal at most beaches in Key West.
-Please note that there are no Lifeguards preset at any of the beaches so swimming is at your own risk.
+Please note that there are no Lifeguards present at any of the beaches so swimming is at your own risk.

 - Higgs Beach – Higgs Beach is a county beach/park located at the end of Reynolds Street that features a wide sandy beach, calm shallow water and a long wooden pier among other attractions.
 Amenities include restroom facilities, covered picnic tables, chair rentals, tennis courts, volleyball courts, 2 children’s playgrounds and a dog park.
 In addition to the newly renovated wooden pier at Higgs Beach, nearby White Street Pier extends out into the Atlantic Ocean for stunning views of the sunset.